Dmum303/CV/README.md

 ## Experience

-#### MAKERS TECH ACADEMY (Sept 2022 - Dec 2022)
-Software development bootcamp
+#### MAKERS TECH ACADEMY Software development bootcamp

-- Object-Oriented Programming, Test Driven Development, Model View Controller design patterns, SOLID principles
-- Agile principles, pair programming, stand-ups, retros, and sprint planning
-- Web frameworks, version control, and CI/CD to create full stack web applications

-#### Northumberland County Council (May 2021 - Sept 2022)
-Income Officer

-- Negotiating payment plans with tenants in difficult financial circumstances
+London, September 2022 - December 2022
+- Gained a solid understanding of software development principles, including object-oriented/ functional programming, data structures, algorithms, and design patterns.
+- Attended intensive coding sessions, workshops, and lectures to learn coding languages and frameworks: Ruby, JavaScript, Sinatra, React, and Node.js.
+- Learned to write software from a test driven development approach using testing frameworks such as RSpec and Jest.
+Collaborated with other students in -pair programming to share knowledge and provide feedback.
+- Worked on several individual and group projects using version control and CI/CD, ranging from building a command-line interface to developing a web application using a full-stack approach.
+- Practised agile methodologies to manage projects and track progress including: stand-ups, retros, and sprint planning.
+Participated in code reviews and debugging sessions to improve my coding skills.

+#### NORTHUMBERLAND COUNTY COUNCIL Income officer Blyth, May 2021 - September 2022
+Managed and delivered rent recovery service for a specific area, ensuring all tasks are completed within deadlines and prioritised effectively.
+Represented NCC Housing at County Court hearings and dealt with members of the public, welfare rights agencies, and Money Advice agencies regarding customers with financial/personal difficulties.
-- Providing money, debt and welfare benefit advice
+Developed tailored payment plans and gave money, debt and welfare benefit advice for tenants in hardship.
-- Exploring solutions to rent arrears and indebtedness
+Resolved rent arrears and indebtedness through collaborative, negotiated solutions and motivated team members to work towards the same goals.

-#### Stepchange Debt Advice Charity (April 2013 - May 2021)
+#### STEP CHANGE DEBT ADVICE CHARITY Debt counsellor Newcastle / Leeds, April 2013 - May 2022
-Debt Counsellor

-- Exploring debt solutions with people struggling in debt crisis
+Provided advice to clients in a debt crisis and helped them form a plan to move forward by listening actively and effectively communicating with them.
+Used effective negotiation skills to develop and agree on realistic client budgets that fully reflected the client’s situation and best advice.
+Worked with clients to find solutions that are tailored to their personal situations.
+Presented all solutions by describing the advantages and disadvantages according to the clients personal situation and helped clients make informed decisions.
+Showed empathy and understanding towards clients in difficult situations.
+Signposted clients to our own internal departments (additional services etc) or external partners to provide the best possible solution to their problems.
+Collaborated with external partners and networked to enhance the support available to clients.
+Delivered debt advice training to new starters and other teams.
+Shared knowledge and expertise to support the development of others.bt solutions with people struggling in debt crisis

 ## Education